 Before coronavirus, business had been steady and there had not been much need for David to market the business.
 However, the new realities of trading, including far more online, made it clear he would have to adjust, find new customers and new ways of reaching them.

 “My vision for the business was to build on the service “brand by bringing more talent on board so that the business was not limited by my own capacity and skillset, enabling me to create a more resilient business and one with real potential for growth”, David explained.

 His analysis of the business carried out during the pandemic revealed gaps in the skills he would need, especially in marketing, social media, and photography for ecommerce.
 He also saw new opportunities emerging, including product photography for the growing number of online traders and portrait photography for people who needed to upgrade their online presence with better headshots for professional networks such as LinkedIn.

-Fisher Studios came to OxLEP Business to speak with the Skills team about apprenticeships and the Kickstart scheme for young people.
-David saw it as a way of changing the business and gradually broaden its horizons with new talent.
+Fisher Studios came to OxLEP Business via the Skills team, to talk about apprenticeships and the Kickstart scheme for young people.
+David saw it as a way of changing the business and gradually broadening its horizons with new talent.

 With finances a concern for every business, he also had free advice on financial management offered by a partner organisation.